 Cricut Hack #1 – No Curling Paper

 I have also tried using the spatula looking tool from the tool set (check out this post to see my favorites) to carefully pry up a corner of my cut project.
 I find it can lift the material without curling it as well.

-Cricut Hack #2
+Cricut Hack #2 – which side faces down?

 Cricut Hack #3 – get blades to last longer

 You can clean the mat by running it under lukewarm water.
 Gently tub the mat to remove any fibers and let it air dry.
 Do not use any spray adhesive because it will make the machine rollers sticky and wont cut properly (I did this once and it wasn’t pretty).